Why Are Immunizations Important?

 CDC (Center for Disease Control), FDA (Food and Drug Administration), Vaccine SafetyVaccine

-As any pediatrician or doctor will tell you, it is far easier and better to prevent diseases and illnesses from happening in the first place than it is to treat the infection once it’s occurred.
-While good hygiene and sanitary practices are important for keeping your kids and family safe, this isn’t always fail proof.
-One of the most effective ways in which our pediatricians Dr. Sara Rickman and Dr. Rhonda Wyland here at Pediatric Specialists of Pendleton can protect children from potentially dangerous infectious diseases is by making sure that they get vaccinated.
+As any physician will tell you, it is far more beneficial to prevent diseases and illnesses from happening in the first place than it is to treat the infection once it’s occurred.
+While good hygiene and sanitary practices are important for keeping your kids and family safe, this isn’t always fail-proof.
+One of the most effective ways in which our providers can protect children from potentially dangerous infectious diseases is by making sure they get vaccinated.

 Why are vaccines so important for children?